pingcap/tidb/docs/design/2021-04-21-unify-log-library.md

 ![tidb-log-dependency](./imgs/tidb-log-dependency.png)

-For historical reasons, TiDB has two third-party logging libraries -- `logrus` and `pingcap/log`, with `pingcap/log` wrapping another layer on top of `zap`.
+For historical reasons, TiDB has two third-party logging libraries, `logrus` and `pingcap/log`. `pingcap/log` is a wrapper of `zap`.

-TiDB's logs can be divided by business into two types: slow query logs and remaining other logs.
+Logs of TiDB can be divided into two types, slow query logs and the other logs.
-As mentioned above, the two types of logs are emitted through two different logging libraries, which results in separate configurations for the two types of logs and requires writing additional configuration conversion code.
+As mentioned above, these two types of logs are emitted through two different logging libraries, which results in separate configurations for the two types of logs and requires writing additional configuration conversion code.

-TiDB-specific logging logic -- such as logger initialization, logger configuration, etc. -- is written inside `util/logutil/log.go`.
+TiDB-specific logging logic is written inside `util/logutil/log.go`, e.g., logger initialization, logger configuration, and so on.

 Note this file, which is one of the main culprits of circular dependencies.
-The following briefly describes the key logic in `util/logutil/log.go` -- the two init methods, and the four log handlers.
+The following briefly describes the key logic in `util/logutil/log.go`, two init methods and four log handlers.

-#### Logrus
+#### logrus

-The init method of `logrus` -- `func InitLogger(cfg *LogConfig) error` -- may initialize two `logrus` handlers.
+The init method of `logrus` may initialize two `logrus` handlers.

-First, there is necessarily the standard log handler (package level handler) of `logrus`. `initLogger` first initializes the standard logger according to the configuration.
+First, it is necessary to initialize the standard log handler (package level handler). `initLogger` first initializes the standard logger according to the configuration.

 ```go
 func InitLogger(cfg *LogConfig) error {